aarovo/Algorithm/README.md

 # Algorithm
-Studying data structures and algorithms in c++.
+Studying data structures and algorithms in c++